In the

 distribution, splitters, amplifier quality, installation anomolies, and so on.

-None of the captures are intended to present actual (absolute) field strength
+- None of the captures are intended to present actual (absolute) field strength.

-Rather, each result is presented as a comparison between two antennas or
+Again, each result is presented as a comparison between two antennas or

 configurations, at an identical field location.

-Every effort was made to insure the only variable was the unit under test.
+- Every effort was made to insure the only variable was the unit under test.

 Antennas were raised at exactly the same spot, were located at exactly the same